sjbutler/jim-core/README.md

 ## Requirements and Dependencies

 The jim-core library requires Java 8 to run.
-It has not been tested with Java 9 (yet).
+It has not been fully tested with Java 9 (yet).

 jim-core uses ANTLR4 to parse Java and the Apache Commons Collections v4.
 Identifier name processing relies on intt and idtk-j.
 JUnit 4 and Hamcrest 1.3 are used for unit testing.
 The following illustrates the dependencies for Gradle.